ad-johnson/LabVIEW_Project_Templates/Source/HAF/README.md

 * **Execute Write Read Query:** sends the command to the Instrument and reads a result.
 Results are issued for the Command and the Parameters as applicable.
 See the Documentation tab on the member for details on how the result is parsed into constituent elements.
 * **Write Raw Result:** saves the unformatted Instrument response for later processing
 * **Write Param Values:** saves the unformatted Parameter responses for later processing
 * **Post Result:** if a Results Notifier was passed with the Command, the Command adds itself to the Results Notifier and raises the Notification; otherwise, it adds a `result` message on the `Notification Queue` with the Command set as message data.
 In either case, the Interaction Application should read this message and arrange for the result to be processed as required - not forgetting that results may be stored in the parameters if used.
-Note that that a result sent as a Notification can be processes immediately, whereas the result on the Notification Queue will be held there until the InteractionProcessor has finished all CommandDirectors and is "Done".
+Note that that a result sent as a Notification can be processed immediately, whereas the result on the Notification Queue will be held there until the InteractionProcessor has finished all CommandDirectors and is "Done".

 ## Examples
 Example usage of the framework is provided so that you can use these as a basis of your own Interaction Applications but also get a better idea of how the framework actually works.
 All examples are in virtual folder `Examples`.